noah44846/waskellc/docs/report/main.typ

   caption: [Lexical syntax of the functional language.], ) <lst_lexical_syntax>

+One of the main differences between the lexical syntax of Haskell and the one of Waskell is the lack of the so-called layout rule in the latter.
+In Haskell, the layout rule allows the programmer to omit braces and semicolons in the source code by using indentation to indicate the structure of the program.
+In Waskell, the layout rule is not supported, and the programmer must use braces and semicolons to delimit blocks of code.
+Every declaration must be followed by a semicolon.

 === Context-free syntax

 The context-free syntax of Waskell is a subset of Haskell (defined in report @haskell_spec).
 The context-free syntax of Waskell is based on this document. @lst_context_free_syntax shows the context-free syntax of the functional language (the text after the annotations is the non-terminal's name used in the compiler).